Theory of the Collective Many-body Subradiance in Waveguide Quantum Electrodynamics: Free-space contribution to the collective energy shift

 we obtain

 Therefore,

 which gives

 For the geometry-dependent collective energy shift, the diagonal self-energy (single-atom Lamb shift) is absorbed into the renormalized bare transition frequency.
 Hence only the off-diagonal terms are kept in the free-space part.
-With the Bragg-edge amplitudes $u_j$ defined in Appendix~\ref{app:S}, and using the distance-grouping identity derived in Appendix~\ref{app:S}, we obtain
+Using the distance-grouping identity derived in Appendix~\ref{app:S}, we obtain

 where